Braindeiko01/Arena-Real/README.md

 ```

 Registering accepts an optional `referralCode`.
 When a referred player finishes a duel,
 the inviter automatically earns COP 1000.
-Rewards are credited after the admin
+Rewards are credited after the backend
-backend validates the duel.
+validates the duel.
 The frontend includes a **Referidos** page at `/referrals` showing your code and total earned.
 ## Firestore chat migration

 Some early deployments stored chats under `chats/{chatId}/chats/{subId}`.
 The frontend only looks at the `chats/` collection, so these documents need to be copied to the root collection.
 A helper script is available in `front/scripts/migrateChats.ts`.